 Students enrolled in the School of Medicine must develop the professional behaviors expected of a physician.
-Students will be evaluated in the areas of attentiveness, maturity, cooperation, responsibility, personal appearance, respect (for authority, peers, patients and other members of the health care team), communication, judgment, ethics, honesty, morality, as well as other characteristics of professionalism important for a career in medicine.
+Students will be evaluated in the areas of attentiveness, maturity, cooperation, responsibility, personal appearance, respect (for authority, peers, patients and other members of the health care

-Medical students will encounter a number of people who will note their behaviors.
+Medical students will encounter many people who will note their behaviors.
 These observers may report compliments or concerns related to the professional behavior of a student through verbal, written, or other reporting mechanisms.
-Examples of report sources include: faculty members, residents, nurses, other health care providers, other medical center employees, medical school peers, patients, or patient's family members.
+Examples of report sources include faculty members, residents, nurses, other health care providers, other medical center employees, medical school peers, patients, or patient's family members.
 Reports of exemplary professional or unprofessional behaviors or concerns should be made to the Associate Dean for Student Affairs or the Assistant Dean for Academic Affairs and can be completed using the electronic student evaluation system.